Itche Goldberg: Centenary and accolades

 Goldberg had won the Itzik Manger Prize for Yiddish literature in 1985.

 Death

 He died at age 102.
 His last book was Essayen Tsvey (Essays Two) in 2004, when he was 100 years.
 In honor of this publication, a commemoration of his life was held on July 25, 2006, sponsored by YIVO and League for Yiddish.
 A Josh Waletzky documentary was made of his life at age 101, "Itche Goldberg, A Century Of Yiddish Letters", and was shown at this event.

-Quotes

-"The split in the Socialist ranks was very powerful and harmful, and it was about attitudes to the Soviet Union".